 As an example of metabolic processes, take aerobic respiration.
-Providing your cell has metabolosomes or mitochondria (unlockable by evolving a nucleus), collecting glucose will produce ATP, waste carbon dioxide (dark blue) and waste water.
-Excess levels of any useful compound can be stored in vacuoles for later use, although at this point there is no ability to manually control usage.
+Providing your cell has metabolosomes or mitochondria (unlockable by evolving a nucleus), collecting glucose will produce ATP as long as there is enough Oxygen in the environment.
+Excess levels of any useful compound can be stored in the cytoplasm or in vacuoles for later use, although at this point there is no ability to manually control usage.

 Throughout the environment, other species are also performing the same actions as you, generating their own energy through the same processes.
 Some may have the ability to make toxins or agents – at the moment only a single toxin can be produced.
 It reduces your hitpoints if you come into contact with it.
-Toxin organelles are found randomly in the environment for your later use.
-Some cells may also have engulfing ability – if your cell becomes paralysed and starts losing health as another moves over it, you’re being engulfed .
-Your own cell can toggle engulf mode by pressing G, but only smaller microbes can be digested.
+Toxin organelles can be purchased in the editor, and they produce toxins with Oxygen and ATP.
+Some cells may also engulf orthers – if your cell comes in contact with a flashing blue cell and looses speed and health, you’re being engulfed .
+Your own cell can toggle engulf mode by pressing G, but only smaller microbes that it can be digested.
 Be careful when engulfing anything with toxins.

 Before entering the editor you can go through the patch report and patch map to see how your environment has changed and to choose a new patch to send your species in.
 You can only move the patches adyacent to the ones you inhabit.
 In the editor, you can select organelles from the side menu and add them to your displayed cell to create a contiguous shape.
 Each edit (addition or removal) costs Mutation Points, but the undo and redo buttons allow reverting without cost within this generation if you make a mistake.
 You can also press a symmetry button between the previous two that allows you to place organelles in symmetrical patterns.
 When your MP counter hits 0, you cannot make anymore edits.

 Our current short-term goal is to refine and eventually complete our current unicellular game stage.
 In this part of the game, the player controls a single cell in a fluid environment with the goal of surviving in their often dangerous ecosystem long enough to reproduce and therefore ensure the survival of their species.
 The main game mechanics focus on the chemical warfare between cells and the coevolution of both antagonistic and symbiotic relationships between and within these species as well as the colonization and exploration of new environments.

 These include: making a planet and start system generator that will in turn make procedural patch maps, improve the auto-evo system and the way species split (so the background simulation becomes more realistic), adding more content in general (like new compounds organelles and agents), create new mecanics to make gameplay more engaging and improve combat, increase the game’s popularity and recognition throughout the internet, and polish all other aspects of the microbe stage.
 By then, we hope to have a sufficiently large and well-known team to continue onwards to the multicellular stage, which as of now doesn’t have much of a definitive concept.